NREL/EnergyPlus/doc/src/docs/EngineeringReference/12-AlternativeModeling.md

 Figure 136.
 Development of an axisymmetric jet from airflow through a window.

 Air flows into the room through an inflow window in the form of an approximately axisymmetric jet, with characteristic diameter *L*=*A*<sub>in</sub><sup>1/2</sup>, that is confined by the room surfaces (see Figure 137).
 The initial portion of the jet (up to six diameters) is called the potential core and is characterized by shear layer development along the perimeter of the jet.
-After this phase the jet transitions into a self similar profile whose centerline velocity decays as 1/*x*¢, where *x*¢ = *x*/*D* (Awbi, 2003).
+After this phase the jet transitions into a self similar profile whose centerline velocity decays as 1/*x*', where *x*' = *x*/*D* (Awbi, 2003).

 For the relevant room length range the geometries used in the two models result in:

-      New model:       6 &lt; x¢ &lt; 60
+      New model:       6 &lt; x' &lt; 60

-      Existing model:             2 &lt; x¢ &lt; 18
+      Existing model:             2 &lt; x' &lt; 18

 The smaller openings used in the new model result in significantly more space for jet development along the room length.
-In all but the shortest rooms the jet will enter the fully developed stage characterized by a 1/*x*¢ centerline velocity decay rate.
+In all but the shortest rooms the jet will enter the fully developed stage characterized by a 1/*x*' centerline velocity decay rate.
 For this reason, the updated model uses the average jet velocity profile as opposed to shear layer momentum transfer.

 #### Components of the flow